kbyyd24/oo-principle/graduate-parking-boy.md

-Smart Parking Boy
+Graduate Parking Boy
 ===

 ## park

 ---

-- given a car and two parking lots, the first parking lot has more available spaces than the second one
+- given a car and two parking lots, both parking lots have available space

-- when smart parking boy parks
+- when parking boy parks

 - then park the car into the first parking lot and return a ticket

 ---

-- given a car and two parking lots, and both parking lots have the same available park spaces

-- when smart parking boy parks

-- then parking the car into the first parking lot and return a ticket

----

-- given a car and two parking lots, the first parking lot has less available spaces than the second one
+- given a car and two parking lots, the first parking lot is full

-- when smart parking boy parks
+- when parking boy parks

 - then parking the car into the second parking lot and  return a ticket